VisionMise/visionPVP/README.md

 The only thing this mode is doing is toggling the "server.pve" variable on the rust server on or off with conditions.
 The purpose of this plugin is to give options to those conditions and to manage them.

-VisionPVP is still in alpha development.
+VisionPVP is still in development.
 You may experience bugs as updates are added.
 For faster turnaround, please report problems here: https://github.com/VisionMise/visionPVP/issues/new

 ---